-Qoch - Valley train outwash (Noah Creek Formation)

-Generally less than 8 meters of dark gray, dark grayish brown, dark brown to dark yellowish brown medium to coarse sand, gravelly sand to pebbly gravel.
+Qoch - Valley train outwash (Noah Creek Formation) Generally 8 to 15 meters of dark gray, dark grayish brown, dark brown to dark yellowish brown medium to coarse sand, gravelly sand to pebbly gravel.
 Overlies gray, calcareous, massive, dense loam diamicton (Dows Fm.-Alden Mbr.).
 In valley positions, it is at the land surface of older terraces.
 On the modern floodplain it is buried by DeForest Fm. alluvium.
 Low-relief landforms expressed as broad terraces; long, narrow longitudinal terraces or cuspate-shaped point terraces.
 Terraces associated with the major valleys are benched on a gray, calcareous, massive, dense loam diamicton (Dows Fm.-Alden Mbr.).
+In southwestern Dickinson county which is beyond the extent of the Des Moines Lobe landform this unit is benched on Wisconsin-age Sheldon Creek Fm diamicton.
+This unit encompasses deposits that accumulated in stream valleys during the Wisconsin Episode.
 No flooding potential.